Vegapunk-debug/Vegapunk-debug/README.md

 Hi there! 👋 I'm ROHIT NAIR P

-🚀 About Me
+🚀 About Me:
 I'm a first-year BTech student passionate about technology, coding, and solving real-world problems.
 I enjoy exploring new technologies and working on innovative projects.
 I'm pursuing my Bachelor's degree in Computer Science, specializing in AI and ML at Newton School of Technology, Pune.

-👀 I’m Interested In
+👀 I’m Interested In:
 Artificial Intelligence and Machine Learning
 Robotics and Automation
 Full-stack Web Development